The Babadook Review (2014)

 It is a symbol of the darkness that they cannot escape from and that their grief always lingering and always present and ready to resurface.

-The role of the husband in the film is quite significant and plays a major role.
+The role of the husband in the film is quite significant as well and plays a major role.

 The Babadook even takes on the appearance of Amelia's husband at one point, representing her inability to let go of her grief and move forward with her life and the husband's presence, even in this form, reminds Amelia of her loss and the pain associated with it.